Weight Loss Procedures

 The Minimiser Ring - Banded Sleeve Gastrectomy

-The sleeve gastrectomy is a restrictive weight loss operation, which means the main factor to lose weight is maintaining small portion sizes.
-Unfortunately, the stomach has the ability to stretch, even after a sleeve gastrectomy, which can happen over time, and lead to increased portion sizes and weight gain.
+The sleeve gastrectomy is a restrictive weight loss operation, which means weight loss is achieved by eating small portion sizes.
+The stomach has the ability to stretch, even over time after a sleeve gastrectomy, which unfortunately can lead to increased portion sizes and weight gain.

-To prevent this from happening, a device called a Minimiser Ring can be placed in the upper part of the sleeve during surgery.
-It has been shown that this gives better weight loss in the long term, can have a better effect on Type II Diabetes and doesn’t contribute to reflux or heartburn.
+To prevent this from happening, a device called a Minimiser Ring can be placed around the upper part of the sleeve during surgery.
+Studies have shown that this allows for better long term weight loss, and it can positively impact Type II Diabetes, without contributing to reflux or heartburn.

-Sometimes, people with a banded sleeve can experience food getting stuck in their esophagus, especially if they have eaten quickly or larger portion sizes, so it works as a constant reminder to be mindful of your eating habits.
-If you are interested in a banded sleeve, we are more than happy to discuss this with you.
+Sometimes, people with a banded sleeve can experience food getting stuck in their oesophagus, especially if they have eaten quickly or larger portion sizes.
+It works as a constant reminder to be mindful of your eating habits.
+Dr Puhalla will discuss the Minimiser Ring with you during your consultation, if he feels it may benefit you.

 Source: JM Fink et al. “Ann.
 Surg.”, 2020.